The Salty Bible

 Various scopes, multi-valued

 Associates files with a concrete data source in the form of MusicBrainz database entries.
-MusicBrainz contains extensive data about tracks and releases that is typically not stored in tags due to its complex nature.
-Software can use these MusicBrainz id tags to fetch additional information for display, management or scrobbling purpose. |
+MusicBrainz contains extensive data that is typically not stored in tags due to its complex nature.
+Software can use these MusicBrainz ID tags to fetch additional information for display, management or scrobbling purpose. |

 ORIGINALDATE |